SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 Second, we modify our layout by adding a new layout! **Yes, layouts can be composed!**.

-- `spacing: 5` is used to set the space between presenters, otherwise they will apprear stick together and this is not visually good.
+- `spacing: 5` is used to set the space between presenters, otherwise they will appear stick together and this is not visually good.
 - `SpBoxLayout newLeftToRight` creates a box layout that will be arranged horizontally.
-- `addLast: addButton expand: false` adds the button at the end (sorting it effectively at the end, as if it would be a dialog).
-The `expand` property indicates the layout will not resize the button to take the whole available space.
+- `addLast: addButton` adds the button at the end (sorting it effectively at the end, as if it would be a dialog).
-- finally, the layout itself was added with `expand` set to `false` to prevent the button to take half the size vertically.
+- finally, the layout itself was added with `expand` set to `false` to prevent the button from taking half the size vertically.
+- `add:expand: false` The `expand` property indicates the layout will not resize the button to take the whole available space.

 **NOTE:** The expand property is important to place your elements correctly, but it does not do magic: when this property is set the layout will take the default size of the added presenter to determine its place.
 But it may happen that the defaults are not good and there are different things you can do (like define your own style), but this will not covered in this tutorial (we will work on that later).

-Finally we create the method `addTask`.
+Finally, we create the method `addTask`.

 ```Smalltalk
 TodoListPresenter >> addTask